• Skip to primary navigation

 Equipment

-The only piece of equipment you definitely need for this Christmas Charcuterie board is, well, the board!
+The only piece of equipment you definitely need for this holiday dessert charcuterie board is, well, the board!
 I recommend a large cutting board or serving board in wood, slate, or marble.
 You'll also want some small bowls for your candies, nuts, frostings, and jams.
 Here are some great options:

 Step by Step